welcome to the mayan ruins website .

 GPS: 16d 45’50”N, 89d 07’03”W

-MISC: Check the highway security situation before visiting
+MISC: Check the highway security situation before visiting.
+It is a three-hour drive to the site.

 HISTORY AND EXPLORATION

-Caracol’s grip on the Peten began to weaken by the end of the 7th century with the reemergence of Tikal, the defeat by Naranjo, and competition with the new rising kingdom of Dos Pilas.
-It held on through the next hundred years in a reduced role, yet still a vibrant city.
+Caracol held on through the next hundred years in a reduced role, yet still a vibrant city.
 The last recorded monument at Caracol, Stela 10, is dated 10.1.10.0.0.
-Jan 22, 859.
-By the early part of the tenth century Caracol experiences the same collapse as found at other sites.
-Some of the site remained inhabited, but was finally abandoned by the middle of the 11th century.
+Jan 22, 859 CE.
+By the early part of the tenth century Caracol experiences the same collapse as found at many other sites.
+Some areas of the site remained inhabited, but was finally abandoned by the middle of the 11th century.

 STRUCTURES